 Nicaragua frees 222 political prisoners to the U.S.

-More than 200 political prisoners were released by Nicaraga this morning.
+More than 200 political prisoners were released by Nicaragua this morning.
 The 222 prisoners were put on an early morning flight to Washington and will arrive in the next few hours.

 On state television a judge said the government had decided to "deport" the prisoners, saying they had been declared traitors and can never again serve public office.